Export to Mexico: documentation and opportunities | Octagona Srl

 Enrollment in the Compranet system

-Foreign companies can register for the Compranet system, a portal that enables participation in public tenders in Mexico.
-Registration requires the submission of various documents, including legal documents and tax information, in digital format in order to be included in the list of accredited suppliers by Mexican authorities.
+Foreign companies can register for the Compranet system, a portal that allows participation in public tenders in Mexico.
+Registration requires submitting various documents, including legal deeds and tax information, in digital format, to be included in the list of accredited suppliers by the Mexican authorities.

-Constraints to be known for companies that are interested in the’export to Mexico
+Constraints to know for businesses that are interested in’export to Mexico

-The Mexican market offers, therefore, many opportunities, there are still some constraints that businesses must consider:
+The Mexican market offers, therefore, many opportunities, there are still some constraints that companies must consider:

-• Restrictions on some food items: entry into Mexico of cured meats, sausages and cheeses is restricted for phytosanitary reasons.
-The competent authority, Sagarpa, issues permits required for export by European companies after inspection of production facilities.
+• Restrictions on some food items: The entry of cured meats, sausages, and cheeses into Mexico is restricted for phytosanitary reasons.
+The competent authority, Sagarpa, issues necessary authorizations for export by European companies, after inspection of the production facilities.

-• Customs uncertainties: Mexican customs does not always uniformly enforce national regulations and international agreements, sometimes causing delays or difficulties in operations.
+• Customs uncertainties: Mexican customs does not always apply national regulations and international agreements uniformly, sometimes causing delays or difficulties in operations.

-• Labeling regulations: labeling regulations are frequently updated, which can cause confusion for businesses.
-This is especially relevant for food, health care and machinery products.
+• Labeling regulations: Labeling regulations are frequently updated, which can cause confusion for businesses.
+This is particularly relevant for food products, healthcare products, and machinery.

-• Specific authorizations for certain product categories: some goods, such as electrical goods, require special permits from the relevant authorities.
+• Specific authorizations for certain product categories: Some goods, such as electrical ones, require special authorizations from the competent authorities.

 Economic implications and future opportunities

-The EU-Mexico Free Trade Agreement has not only simplified trade, but also improved diplomatic and cultural relations.
-Global trade tensions are creating new opportunities for Italian companies to expand into a growing Mexican market, thanks in part to European investment and expertise.
+The EU-Mexico free trade agreement has not only simplified trade but has also improved diplomatic and cultural relations.
+Global trade tensions are creating new opportunities for Italian companies to expand into a growing Mexican market, also thanks to European investments and expertise.

-L’export to Mexico therefore represents a great opportunity, but companies must be well prepared, familiar with local regulations and adapt to cultural dynamics.
-With the right support and a focused approach, companies can achieve significant results in this promising market.
+L’export to Mexico This therefore represents a great opportunity, but companies must be well-prepared, know local regulations, and adapt to cultural dynamics.
+With the right support and a targeted approach, businesses can achieve significant results in this promising market.

-For any more detailed information or support, our team of experts in internationalization consulting, including through the Octagona service of temporary export management, is available to accompany your enterprise every step of the way.
+For more detailed information or support, our team of experts in internationalization consulting, including through the Octagona service of temporary export management, is available to support your venture at every stage of the process.

 SHARE ARTICLE